CZ45000/symbologic-8/README.md

 An incoming 8-bit symbol (0x00 to 0xFF) acts as a direct geometric address that triggers predefined semantic rules, control signals, or mathematical outputs in a single propagation cycle.
 This repository provides the conceptual framework, hardware description language (HDL) prototypes, and a dedicated translation assembler to help researchers study, simulate, and benchmark this paradigm.

 Architectural Overview
 Traditional von Neumann processors break down every concept into a deep cascade of single-bit operations.
-Symbologic-8 treats the 8-bit byte as an atomic unit of meaning (a symbol).
+Symbologic-8 treats the 8-bit byte as an atomic unit of meaning (256 symbol).

 Incoming 8-bit Symbol ---> [ Combinatorial Matrix (256-way LUT) ] ---> Immediate Direct Output
  (e.g., ASCII, Control, Op)         (Zero-Clock Logic Propagation)          (Action / State Change)